Image

 DWI Lawyer in Cooper County, MO

 DWI Lawyer in Cooper County, MO.
 Getting pulled over and accused of driving while intoxicated is likely one of the worst experiences a Cooper County, MO-area driver can have.
-Not only will you be stripped of your driver’s license for a minimum of 60 days, you will have to pay a substantial fine, face raising insurance premiums, and have points on your license for years to come.
-Even worse, your reputation in the Cooper County, MO community or your workplace could take a substantial hit, and your ability to potentially travel out of the United States could be limited, as countries such as Canada prohibit travelers with DWI convictions on their record from entering.
+Not only will you be stripped of your driver’s license for a minimum of 60 days, you will have to pay a substantial fine, face increased insurance costs, and have points on your license for years to come.
+Even worse, your reputation in the Cooper County, MO community or your workplace could take a significant hit, and your ability to potentially travel out of the United States could be limited, as countries like Canada prohibit travelers with DWI convictions on their record from entering.

 Article Summary